 Leo "The Lip" Durocher first served as the Big League Gum #106 proof card, but just at first.
 Prior to final printing, Goudey removed #106 from its 24-card sheet and added a second #144 Ruth, seeking to satisfy buyer demand for the Babe.
 Durocher's own number changed to #147, leaving a new hole in the checklist.

 |Note #106 Durocher's uneven edges, hand-cut from the proof sheet|

-By 1934, enough frustrated collectors complained about the missing #106 that Goudey created a real one, featuring Napoleon Lajoie, to hold and enjoy.
+By 1934, enough frustrated collectors complained to Goudey about a missing #106 that they created a real one, featuring Napoleon Lajoie, to hold and enjoy.
 There's our man alongside 1934 Big League Gum's fourth series, its scarcer "high numbers" (#73-96).

 While this means Goudey printed as many 1933 #106 cards as they did 1934 Bill Werbers, Lajoie never went into wax packs.
-We can assume all copies in the market today came from 1930s mail-in requests or their sale of leftover card stock in the 1960s.
-They discarded or destroyed the remainder.
+We can assume all copies available today came from 1930s mail-in requests or from Goudey's leftover stock sale in the 1960s.
+It's a good bet they discarded or destroyed the remainder.
 (Ouch, babe.)

 Designing a white whale

 When Goudey yielded to demand and decided to create the missing #106, they assembled it from a melange of 1933 and 1934 Big League Gum elements.
 On the front, Larry's sliding silhouette mimicked 1934 #65 Cliff Bolton.

 Lajoie's back bio uses quote marks, as seen on 1934 "Lou Gehrig says..." cards.
 While the "G. G. Co © 1934" stamp also carried over, Goudey put it below 1933's "series of 240" footer, since #106 filled a gap in that set.